muyangkkong/Assignments/README.md

-# Updating the school assignments
+# Purpose: Updating the school assignments